DeadlyFugu/VoxelSliceRenderer/readme.md

 		... (some more glfw and glew crap)

 I don't know if I can just push that stuff to the repo also or not, so I'm playing it safe for now.

+Other than that it should just be a straightforward build using Visual Studio 2015.

 License
 -------